Survey on the geometric Bogomolov conjecture: Nonarchimedean geometry

-We say that $\mathbf{K}$ is a \emph{complete discretely valued subfield} if $| \cdot |_{\bfK}$ is a complete discrete value on $\bfK$.
-We abbreviate such a subfield to a \emph{CDV subfield}.
+We say that $\mathbf{K}$ is a \emph{complete discretely valued subfield} if $| \cdot |_{\bfK}$ is a complete discrete absolute value on $\bfK$.
+We abbreviate the name to a \emph{CDV subfield}.
 A subring that is the ring of integers of some CDV subfield is called the \emph{complete discrete valuation subring}, abbreviated to a \emph{CDV subring}.

 In this paper, we mainly use non-archimedean geometry over $\mathbf{K} = \mathbb{K}$.
 However, we will sometimes consider non-archimedean geometry over a CDV subfield because it will help us to make more accessible description of basic notions on non-archimedean geometry.